thejeffreyli/aps_development/DailyLog.md

 * Ask questions

 ### September 8, 2021 (Day 7)
+Updates:
 * Will try my best to give more detailed accounts in this log.
 * Created GitHub and Drive to document progress easily.
+* Not able to install MatLab because Emory license expired.
+*

 <!-- ## Heading 2
 ### Heading 3